Gort, Co. Galway

 Getting There

-• By road: The M18 links Gort to Shannon Airport (≈30 km) and Galway City (≈37 km).
+• By Road: The M18 links Gort to Shannon Airport (approximately 30 km) and Galway City (approximately 37 km).
 The N66 from Loughrea also reaches the town.

-• By train: Gort railway station (re‑opened 2010) lies on the Galway‑Limerick line; services run roughly every two hours, connecting to Cork, Tralee and Dublin via Athenry.
+• By Train: Gort railway station (re-opened in 2010) lies on the Galway–Limerick line.
+Services run roughly every two hours, connecting to Cork, Tralee, and Dublin via Athenry.

 Visitor Facilities

-• Parking: Free on‑street parking is available around the market square; larger car parks at Coole Park and Gort Golf Club.
+• Parking: Free on-street parking is available around the market square.
+Larger car parks are located at Coole Park and Gort Golf Club.

-• Restrooms: Public toilets at the Crane House (free) and at Coole Park visitor centre.
+• Toilets: Public toilets are available at the Crane House (free) and at the Coole Park visitor centre.

-• Accommodation: Options range from the family‑run Lady Gregory Hotel (87 rooms, leisure club, indoor pool) to Sullivan’s Royal Hotel (12 en‑suite rooms) and numerous B&Bs.
+• Accommodation: Options range from the Lady Gregory Hotel (87 rooms, leisure club, indoor pool) to Sullivan’s Royal Hotel (12 en-suite rooms) and numerous local B&Bs.

 Seasonal Notes

-• Thoor Ballylee closes for winter maintenance; check the website for exact dates.
+• Thoor Ballylee: Closes for winter maintenance; check the website for exact opening dates before planning a visit.